The problem with mass shootings and the media

 In the immediate aftermath of Parkland, the Daily Wire said it would no longer publish the name or pictures of those responsible for future attacks

-CNN anchor Anderson Cooper has also pledges repeatedly to avoid naming them during his televised coverage of shootings.
+CNN anchor Anderson Cooper has also pledged repeatedly to avoid naming them during his televised coverage of shootings.

 But this concept remains challenging for others reporting on these attacks.